What is a Computer and Information Research Scientist?

 What work experience do I need to become a Computer & Information Research Scientist?

-Those thinking about becoming a Computer and Information Research Scientist might also be interested in the following careers:
+Those interested in being a Computer and Information Research Scientist may also be interested in:

 References: